WebCoursify/webcoursify.github.io/ProjectCode.md

 comments: true
 ---

 You can access the code via [github](https://github.com/WebCoursify/src-code-for-full-stack-web-platform) now!

-The code in **final** branch is the finished version!
-Feel free to dig into it and figure out how does the reference code solve the requirements.
-I won't say my solution is the best, so I welcome anyone to make a better proposal.
+For starter code, please visit [Starter Code](https://github.com/WebCoursify/src-code-for-full-stack-web-platform/tree/publish-branch).

 You'll need to start from this demo project and follow the instructions on course content.
 By doing so you'll eventually finish this platform.
 Good luck!

+The code in **final** branch is the finished version!
+Perhaps you don't want to spoil the excitement of finishing the project by looking at that too early.
+But if you get stucked, Feel free to dig into it and figure out how the reference code solves the requirements.
+I won't say my solution is the best, so I welcome anyone to make a better proposal.

 **Update logs**:

 01-07-2015: Upgrade to newer Django

 03-15-2015: Publish the finished Code to Github